 Who do I contact to certify my BSC?

 If a BSC in a BSL-2 lab needs to be moved to another building, it must be decontaminated by PAT prior to transport and recertified once it is in its new location.
-Email PAT to submit a work request.
+Email TSS to submit a work request.